Should You Buy a Treadmill From Costco?

 We would say that if you are looking for a treadmill for very casual use, maybe for walking, rehabilitation or if you are elderly, you’ll be fine with a Costco treadmill.
 If you’re already shopping on the site, and you feel comfortable knowing that you can return pretty much anything to Costco at any time, then go for it.

 However, if you’re anything more than a very casual user, we would definitely look elsewhere for your new treadmill.
-Using ProForm treadmills for example, rather than the 7 old models that you find at Costco, there are just as many new models on the official ProForm site.
+Using ProForm treadmills for example, rather than the half dozen older models that you find at Costco, there are just as many new models on the official ProForm site.
 Prices are comparable as well, so its not like you have to spend more for the newer treadmills.

 Plus, you can pretty much always find a sale of some sort, whether it’s free shipping, a free iFit membership, holiday discount or a giveaway, which makes it an even better deal.